blosavio/chlog/README.md

           <strong>date</strong> analogous to the date of a version.
         </li>
         <li>
-          <strong>reference</strong> a map of source string, optional url string, optional ticket string/uuid.
+          <strong>reference</strong> (optional) a nested map of source string (e.g., &nbsp;a GitHub Issue, JIRA ticket, etc.), and url string.
         </li>
         <li>
           <strong>breaking?</strong> a boolean.
         </li>
         <li>
-          <strong>altered-functions</strong> a vector of symbols that were altered in this change.
+          <strong>altered-functions</strong> a nested vector of symbols that were &nbsp;altered in this change.
         </li>
         <li>
-          <strong>responsible</strong> a hashmap of a name string and an email string.
+          <strong>responsible</strong> a nested hashmap of a name string and an email &nbsp;string.
         </li>
         <li>
-          <strong>change-type</strong> a keyword from an <a href=
+          <strong>change-type</strong> a keyword from this <a href=
           "https://github.com/blosavio/chlog/blob/2304b2e780c23d7094872b0c58bf6a94277c77d2/src/chlog/changelog_specifications.clj#L43">enumerated list</a>.
         </li>
         <li>
-          <strong>description</strong> a a free-form string.
+          <strong>description</strong> a free-form string.
         </li>
       </ul>
       <p>
-        The changelog data may be manipulated and queried with any suitable Clojure function, such as <code>get-in</code>, <code>assoc-in</code>,
+        The changelog data may be manipulated and queried with any suitable &nbsp;Clojure function, such as <code>get-in</code>, <code>assoc-in</code>,
-        <code>update-in</code>, etc. Chlog includes specifications for changelog data and utilities for performing those validations, but any validation
+        <code>update-in</code>, etc. The Chlog library includes specifications for changelog data and &nbsp;utilities for performing those validations, but any
-        facility, such as <code>clojure.spec.alpha</code>, may be used.
+        Clojure validation &nbsp;facility, such as <code>clojure.spec.alpha</code>, may be used once suitable specification are written.
       </p>
       <p>
-        Note: Chlog consults <em>every</em> file in the changelog entries directory that begins with <code>changelog_v</code> and ends with <code>.edn</code>.
+        Note: Chlog consults <em>every</em> file in the changelog entries directory whose filename begins with <code>changelog_v</code> and ends with
-        Between those required bookends, files may be named according to whatever &nbsp;may be convienient, e.g., integers padded with zeros for human-readable sorting &nbsp;in the local filesystem or desktop environment.
+        <code>.edn</code>.
+Between those required bookends, files may be named according to whatever &nbsp;may be convenient, e.g., integers padded with zeros
+        for human-readable sorting &nbsp;in the local filesystem or desktop environment.
       </p>
       <h3>
         Creating an <em>options</em> file